 How do stick bugs reproduce?
 The reproduction process

 The life cycle of phasmids ends when the female lay eggs again.
 Different species have developed different egg-laying methods.
 Some will flick or drop her eggs onto the ground.
 Others carefully place eggs inside or glued onto hostplants.
 Some females will come down to bury the eggs in small pits in a substrate.

 A single female can lay around 100 to 1200 eggs after she has mated a single male.
 However, many females are parthenogenic, meaning that females can lay fertile eggs without the need to mate with a male.
 Eggs from these females are exact copies of the mother and will all be female.
 The use of this strategy depends on the presence and abundance of males in the area.

 Females don’t have any care for their eggs.
 They leave them and will go on with their life — which is mainly sitting still or munching on leaves.
 After the female laid eggs, the life cycle is complete and starts again.

-How long do stick bugs live as pets?
+How long do stick insects live?

 The lifespan of phasmids highly varies between species.
-Some only live several months where others can live up to three years.
+Some only live several months while others can live up to three years.
 Lifespan in captivity is higher due to good conditions, the abundance of food and lack of predation.